sidusit/smartSpotlight/README.md

 # Smart Spotlight Wallpapers
 An automatic desktop wallpaper changer using windows spotlight wallpapers
-1. Automatically updates new background wallpapers from microsoft spotlight wallpapers
+1. Automatically updates new background wallpapers from microsoft spotlight
-2. Automatically updates the wallpapers
+2. Automatically changes the wallpapers

 **All using a a single click. !!** - Check the video demo - https://www.youtube.com/watch?v=E6WVh-DHMKA